-By: Sunidhi Shende, Research Fellow @ Write & Co
+By: Ishva Mehta & Sunidhi Shende for Write & Co

 Multilingualism, in the simplest of terms, is the ability to use two languages or more.
 Multilingualism can range from minimum to maximum proficiencies and can be classified into different types based on learning age and many other factors.
 While there exists controversial research about bilingualism and multilingualism in the early ages, the value of secondary language learning has become increasingly evident over the years.

 According to study published in the Proceedings of the National Academy of Sciences, cognitive gains due to bilingualism can be seen in children as young as 7-month-old infants.
 Processing representations from two languages results in a domain-general enhancement of the cognitive system well before the onset of speech.
 Data from 63 studies have shown that bilingualism and multilingualism resulted in increased attention control working memory, metalinguistic awareness, and abstract and symbolic representation skills.